 Thailand, such a lovely and welcoming country and now a place filled with memories shared with my sister, Julia.

 We traveled for a total of 11 days spending time in Bangkok Chiang Mai, Pattaya, and Bangkok.
 I will be sharing our journey over the course of two posts, so be sure to check them both out.
 This is a really long post!
 Our time in Chiang Mai was jam packed with incredible experiences.
 I’ve linked to all of the places I mention at the bottom if you want to skip ahead.
+There is so much of the city to see in fact there is a lot of the country to see, if you’re interested you might want to check out something like Greenbus Chiang Mai it is as a good way of getting around while you’re in Thailand.

 Our trip began with a 13 hour flight from Detroit to Seoul, South Korea.
 With only a 1.5 hour layover and uncertainly about customs we were nervous we would miss out connecting flight to Bangkok.
 Fortunately, a rep from Korean Air was there to greet us and we made our flight just in time.
 The food and service on Korean Air was really impressive!
 Much better than any American-based airline I’ve flown.